fabiocicerchia/go-proxy-cache/README.md

 - Self-Contained, does not require Go, Git or any other software installed.
 Just run the binary or the container.
 - Tested (Unit, Functional & Linted & 0 Race Conditions Detected)
 - Support Chunking (by replicating exactly the same original amount)
+- Cache Circuit Breaker, bypassing Redis when not available

 ## Examples